dennislee22/dennislee22.github.io/docs/cdppvc/addecs.md

     ![](../../assets/images/ecs/expandecs1.png)

-2. In Longhorn dashboard, take note that there is currently only 3 Longhorn nodes.
+2. In Longhorn dashboard, take note that there is only 3 Longhorn nodes currently.

     ![](../../assets/images/ecs/expandecs2.png)